Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Discussion

 \section{Discussion}

-In this work, we introduced a holographic framework for mixed-state phases of symmetric quantum circuits.
-The final state of a local circuit with global $G$ symmetry admits a bulk–boundary description in terms of a network of bulk multiplicity tensors contracted with a $G$-gauge wavefunction in one higher dimension.
-In the large-multiplicity limit, averages of a broad class of charge observables map directly to gauge-theoretic observables, and for unitary dynamics, the gauge wavefunction becomes a coherent superposition of all allowed string-net configurations, implying long-range entanglement that can robustly store information.
+In this work, we introduced a holographic framework for studying the dynamical phases of symmetric quantum circuits.
+We have shown that a local quantum circuit endowed with a global $G$-symmetry admits a bulk-boundary correspondence whereby the final state of the spin chain can be expressed as a contraction of bulk multiplicity tensors and a $G$-gauge wavefunction living in one higher dimension.
+In the large-multiplicity limit, averages of a broad class of charge observables map directly to corresponding gauge-theoretic observables.
+In the case of unitary dynamics, we further demonstrated that the resulting gauge wavefunction becomes a coherent superposition of all allowed string-net configurations, signalling long-range entanglement.

-For $\mathbb{Z}_N$-symmetric circuits, symmetric unitary gates interspersed with local symmetry-respecting noise realize a dynamical error-correcting code.
-The associated bulk gauge theory is a noisy $\mathbb{Z}_N$ surface code, which naturally identifies a logical state in each global charge sector that inherits the surface code's topological protection.
-In the large-multiplicity limit, the coherent information of the spin chain is exactly equal to that of the corresponding surface code.
+For $\mathbb{Z}_N$-symmetric circuits composed of symmetric unitary gates interspersed with local symmetry-respecting noise, the bulk realizes a noisy $\mathbb{Z}_N$ surface code.
+This observation naturally identifies a set of logical spin states, one in each global charge sector, which inherit the topological protection of the bulk surface code.
+We made this connection explicit by showing that the coherent information of the spin chain, averaged over random gates in the large-multiplicity limit, coincides with the coherent information of the bulk $\mathbb{Z}_N$ surface code, which is intrinsically robust against such local noise.

-Finally, we analyzed $\mathbb{Z}_N$-symmetric monitored circuits with weak charge measurements at each timestep, corresponding in the bulk to a weakly measured $\mathbb{Z}_N$ gauge theory on each link.
-Above a critical measurement rate, the gauge wavefunction undergoes a separability transition in which the ensemble of post-measurement states loses long-range entanglement, coincident with the loss of logical information and sharpening of the global charge.
-Using a squared 't Hooft loop as a diagnostic, we find that for $N \le 4$ there is a single transition from a fuzzy phase with $t_{\#} \sim e^{L}$ to a sharp phase with $t_{\#} \sim \mathcal{O}(1)$, while for $N > 4$ measurements generically produce an intermediate phase with $t_{\#} \sim L$ in which the bulk realizes a Coulomb phase supporting gapless photons and reproducing the scaling behavior of $U(1)$-symmetric circuits.
+Finally, we analyzed $\mathbb{Z}_N$-symmetric, monitored circuits subject to weak charge measurements at each timestep.
+In the bulk description, this corresponds to a $\mathbb{Z}_{N}$ surface code undergoing weak measurements on each link.
+We show that the point at which the observer acquires classical information about the global charge coincides with the point at which measurements destroy the underlying quantum information encoded in the bulk code.
+Moreover, we showed that beyond the charge-sharpening point, the measured gauge wavefunction effectively undergoes a confinement transition.
+For $N \le 4$ there is a single transition from a deconfined phase with $t_{\#} \sim e^{L}$ to a confined phase with $t_{\#} \sim \mathcal{O}(1)$, while for $N > 4$ measurements generically produce an intermediate phase with $t_{\#} \sim L$, mirroring the scaling behavior found in $U(1)$-symmetric circuits.
+In this regime, the bulk gauge wavefunction realizes a Coulomb phase with emergent gapless photons.